dgc-cgn/CAS-Digital-Trust/public-information/grant-policy.md

-# Certificate Issuance, Suspension and Withdrawal
+# Grant Policy for Certificates and Validation/Verification Statements

 ## Purpose